-If you’re transitioning from recreational poker player to taking the game seriously, there are several important changes to make.
+If you’re transitioning from a recreational poker player to one who is taking the game seriously, there are several important changes to make.
 However, there is one skill in particular that’s more important than any other.
 Understanding how to properly review hand histories can make or break a player.

 It’s often the sole difference between a long-term winner and a losing player.
 Weaker players complete a session and never think about it again.
 But the top poker pros constantly analyse their play, reviewing individual hand histories and learning from their mistakes.

 In this article, we’ll help strengthen your online game by teaching you exactly how to assess a poker hand history.

 First of all, let’s clarify what we mean by a hand history.
 All online poker sites keep detailed records of everything that takes place.
 There are many reasons for doing this, not least to help combat cheating.
 But from a player’s perspective, it’s a very useful tool, since these hand histories log every single aspect of a hand.

 A hand history is a file containing information about your own hole cards.
 But it also keeps a note of any other player’s cards, assuming they were revealed, plus details of every bet, call, raise, and fold.

 Although each poker site approaches things differently, with some more detailed than others, there will always be some sort of records.
 At Natural8, players can use Pokercraft to easily recap previous hand histories.
 It’s one of the most user-friendly ways to review your play.
 And best of all, it’s completely free.

 If you’re considering playing professionally, reviewing hand histories is a must.
 But really, any poker player who wishes to improve must begin to study past hands.
 Here’s why you’ll never get better until you start.